The

 killed.
 Thereafter they were raised from beneath the

-surface of the earth to
+surface of the earth to the sun

 and the moon where they were assimilated into the